jams2/cons-ext/README.md

 ### `assoc(object, alist)`

 Find the first pair in `alist` whose car is equal to `object`, and return that pair.
 If no pair is found, or `alist` is `nil()`, return `nil()`.

+### `assp(predicate, alist)`

+Return the first pair in alist for which the result of calling 'predicate' on its car is truthy. 'predicate' will be called with a single positional argument.

 ## License